 10) When your partner blames you for problems.
 They might blame you for not having enough money, or they might blame you for making mistakes.
 What’s more, they might blame you for things that weren’t your fault at all.

-After reading this, it’s clear to see where the confusion arises in an Autistic individual who may struggle with social cues to be a gaslighter, when in reality they have best intentions at heart.
+After reading this, it’s clear to see where the confusion arises in an Autistic individual who may struggle with social cues to be an unconscious gaslighter, when in reality they have best intentions at heart.
 Meanwhile, it’s also easy to comprehend that a narcissist (autistic or not) may exhibit these behaviors with intent for their own self-gain, frustrated at the world around them not understanding their own actions.

-It can be difficult to leave a relationship with someone who gaslights you, especially if it’s unintentional and you know there’s a deeper reason at play.
+It can be difficult to leave a relationship with someone who gaslights you, especially if it’s unconscious gaslighting and you know there’s a deeper reason at play.
 But in reality, it’s a sad truth that many gaslighters refuse to accept their behaviour, even if it’s innocent and they don’t understand.
 Therefore leaving might be the only option if they never acknowledge your problems or their behavior.

-Unconscious gaslighters may not even see a toxic relationship and in some cases even feel that they are the targets of gaslighting.
+An unconscious gaslighter may not even see a toxic relationship and in some cases even feel that they are the targets of gaslighting.
 But the reality check is that these subsconscious emotional abuse tactics come from a place of unhealed trauma that’s created perceptions of reality far from the truth, when in fact they need support for their own psychological abuse.

 If your partner gaslights you, be firm in your decision to end the relationship.
 They may recognize that their behavior is wrong but they won’t always admit it.
 If you can’t work through it with that person and they refuse to seek help, then it’s better to stay away from the negativity and move on with your life without the other person in it.